ddev/ddev-contrib/recipes/drupal8-multisite/README.md

 Inspect [web/sites/umami/settings.php](web/sites/umami/settings.php) and copy it to `web/sites/umami`.

-Now, if `drush status -l umami.ddev.site` is run from within the *web* container's `sites/umami` directory, the output should look similar to following:
+Now, if `drush status -l umami.ddev.site` is run from within the *web* container's `sites/umami` directory (that is after executing `ddev ssh`), the output should look similar to following:

 ```
 web/sites/umami$ $ drush status -l umami.ddev.site